Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Introduction

 Standard approaches to study the connection between microbial communities and biological phenotypes rely on abundance matrices to represent the microbial compositions \citep{Kunin2008, Holmes2012, Sankaran2018, Holmes2019, martin2020modeling,Minot2019, Sankaran2019, Williamson2019}.
 Different experimental settings are defined and then microbial compositions are measured (as abundances) on each experimental setting.
 Next, the abundance matrices are used as input in a regression-type (or machine-learning) analysis to relate the microbial community to phenotypes of interest.

 This standard pipeline, however, has limitations to find real connections between microbes and phenotypes.
-Many times, these standard approaches focus on the relationship between a single microbial OTU and the phenotype, adjusting for possible confounders like soil mineral characteristics.
+Many times, these standard approaches focus on the relationship between a single microbial operational taxonomic unit (OTU) and the phenotype, adjusting for possible confounders like soil mineral characteristics.
+An OTU is a group of closely related organisms, an abstraction of the classic system of biological classification which allows us to specify a given level of relatedness between species in each group.
 This univariate procedure has multiple assumptions that are violated by the complexity of the microbiome and can lead to elevated type-I error rates as well as reduced power.
 For example, univariate analyses of individual OTUs ignore correlations and interactions among the microbial communities, which could lead to power loss if the tested OTU is weakly correlated with an unmeasured relevant OTU.
 In contrast, high-dimensional regression models allow the inclusion of multiple microbial OTUs simultaneously \citep{Xia2013-he, Lin2014-ii, Tang2019-xt, Grantham2020-as, Subedi2020-ay}, yet these models can be complicated by multicollinearity \citep{Zou2005} or instability due to overfitting.
 Furthermore, standard regression analyses rarely account for interactions among microbes or ignore potential epistasis \citep{Cordell2009,McKinney2009,Fan2011,McKinney2012} among genes across the microbiome that can reduce power if not properly modeled \citep{Kraft2007,Broadaway2015}.
 Finally, microbial OTUs are usually represented as relative abundances (compositional data) which is restricted to sum to 1 and this affects how proportions behave in different experimental settings (e.g. changes in proportions in the microbial composition does not necessarily reflect actual biological changes in the interactions \citep{blanchet2020co}).